AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 The pipelined process needs to be started automatically.

-For this, set the <pipelined> element in the config file to autostart="true":
+For this, set the <&nbsp;pipelined&nbsp;> element in the config file to autostart="true":

 ```
  <pipelined autoStart="true" ... "/>